 Intelligence drives police operations against Child Sexual Exploitation, cyber-enabled crime, Human Trafficking, drugs, robbery, paramilitarism and the security threat.

-To equip you for a role in Intelligence branch you will receive bespoke training, whether that be on how to handle information to grade and sanitise to protect the confidentiality of the person providing it through to specific analytical training.
+To equip you for a role in Intelligence branch you will receive bespoke training, on how to handle, grade and sanitise to protect the confidentiality of the person providing it through to specific analytical training.
 You must have completed your probation, be operationally fit prior to applying and have a police driving card.
 Officers who apply will go through a number of assessments and development as follows:

 To utilise police dogs to prevent and respond to crime and disorder.